Protected Trust Deeds

-A trust deed is a voluntary and legally-binding agreement between you and your creditors that can help you get out of debt.
+A protected trust deed is a voluntary and legally-binding agreement between you and your creditors overseen by a trustee, that can help you get out of debt that you are struggling to repay.

 A trust deed is available to people who’ve been living in Scotland for more than six months and who have debt of £5,000 or more.
 There are many factors that can influence your eligibility for a trust deed, including:

-You can qualify as a homeowner, a private tenant, a council tenant, or someone who lives with their parents.
-If you own your home, your Trust Deed Scotland advisor will explain to you how you can protect it so you’re not forced to sell it to pay your debts.
+You can qualify as a homeowner (depending on your equity, don’t worry we will check this as part of the trust deed process), a private tenant, a council tenant, or someone who lives with their parents.
+If you own your home, your Trust Deed Scotland advisor will explain to you how you can protect it.

 Find out if you’re eligible for a trust deed with our Trust Deed Debt Calculator.

-If you live in Scotland, other options for paying debt include sequestration (the Scottish version of bankruptcy), but this is usually advised against if you have assets such as a house.
+If you live in Scotland, other options for paying debt include sequestration (the Scottish version of bankruptcy).

-Another option is a debt arrangement scheme, a government-endorsed initiative that lets you pay off your debt over an extended period of time.
+Another option is a debt arrangement scheme (DAS), a government-endorsed initiative that lets you pay off your debt over an extended period of time.
 Your debts get frozen and you make payments at a rate you can afford – however, this involves paying back the full debt amount owed.

-If you live in England, Wales or Northern Ireland, you can use an individual voluntary arrangement, which is similar to a trust deed agreement.
+If you live in England, Wales or Northern Ireland, you can use an individual voluntary arrangement (IVA), which is similar to a trust deed agreement.

-Your advisor will then give you a checklist of any additional information required.
-Once we’ve received it, we can start drafting a proposal for your trust deed.
-Your advisor will arrange a meeting with you to finalise the paperwork, return any original documents you gave to us and answer any final questions.
+If you are happy to proceed, we can start drafting a proposal for your trust deed, your advisor will work with you to finalise the paperwork, and answer any final questions.

 Getting your trust deed approved gives you legal protection from your creditors – as long as you stick to the terms of the trust deed, creditors can’t take further action to pursue the debt.